What are Carers' Rights?

 As a working carer, you might need a range of support in the workplace, and often different levels of support at different times.
 Skills for Care have produced a helpful guide on Balancing Work and Care which is well worth a read, download the carer's guide:

-Carers have the right not to be discriminated against as a result of their caring role and “association” with a disabled person.
+Carers have the right not to be discriminated against as a result of their caring role and “association” with a disabled person or someone with a long term health condition.

 Financial Support